gatsbyjs/gatsby/docs/blog/2018-1-18-strapi-and-gatsby/index.md

     )
   })

-// Implement the Gatsby API “createPages”.
+// Implement the Gatsby API "createPages".
 This is called once the
 // data layer is bootstrapped to let plugins create pages from data. exports.createPages = ({ boundActionCreators, graphql }) => {
   const { createPage } = boundActionCreators